 Once the mitigation initiatives items were identified, the Planning Team followed the same process outlined within Volume 1 to prioritize their initiatives.
 An analysis of six different initiative types for each identified action item was conducted.
-Table 6-9 identifies the prioritization for each initiative.
+Table 3-9 identifies the prioritization for each initiative.

-Table 4-9.
+Table 3-9.
 Mitigation Strategy Priority Schedule

-Initiative # of Objectives Met Benefits Costs Do Benefits Equal or Exceed Costs?
-Is Project Grant- Eligible?
-Can Project Be Funded Under Existing Programs/ Budgets?
-Priority ^a
+Initiative 3

 1 9 High High Yes Yes No High

 2 3 High High Yes Yes No High

 3 3 Medium Medium Yes Yes Yes Medium

 4 5 Medium Medium Yes Yes No Low

 5 5 High High Yes Yes No High

 a.
-See Ch
+See Ch a.
+See Chapter 1 for explanation of priorities.

-Table 4-10 summarizes the initiatives that were recommended in the previous version of the hazard mitigation plan and their implementation status at the time this update was prepared.
+Table 3-10 summarizes the initiatives that were recommended in the previous version of the hazard mitigation plan and their implementation status at the time this update was prepared.

-Table 4-10.
-Status of previous Hazard Mitigation Action Plan Curre ent Statu IS Mitigation Strategy Project Status Completed Continual /Ongoing Nature Removed -/No Longer Relevant / No Action Carried Over Provide 100 Year flood protection for downtown The flood wall is complete and a FEMA map revision has been approved ~ Construct a ring dike around the waste water treatment plant The dike has been completed ✓ Remove existing unsafe revetment parking structure and buy-out properties to construct parking out of flood area The properties have been purchased and the old facilities have been removed and new areas created that are safer for parking √ Provide for an increased level of safety to the citizens This is an ongoing program that requires funding and council support ✓ ✓

-Table 4-10.
-Status of previous Hazard Mitigation Action Plan Curre ent Statu IS Mitigation Strategy Project Status Completed Continual /Ongoing Nature Removed -/No Longer Relevant / No Action Carried Over Provide for increased maximum flow capacity within the river channel and/or floodway downstream of the Burlington Northern-Santa Fe railroad bridge This is an ongoing task that requires coordination with the railroad and adequate funding ✓ ~ As needed raise existing streets/roads and sanitary pump stations above 100-year flood elevation Ongoing project requiring funding and support from city council ✓ ✓
+Table 3-10.
+Status of previous Hazard Mitigation Action Plan Curre ent Statu IS Mitigation Strategy Project Status Completed Continual /Ongoing Nature Removed -/No Longer Relevant / No Action Carried Over Provide 100 Year flood protection for downtown The flood wall is complete and a FEMA map revision has been approved √ Construct a ring dike around the waste water treatment plant The dike has been completed ✓ Remove existing unsafe revetment parking structure and buy-out properties to construct parking out of flood area The properties have been purchased and the old facilities have been removed and new areas created that are safer for parking ✓ Provide for an increased level of safety to the citizens This is an ongoing program that requires funding and council support ✓ ✓ Provide for increased maximum flow capacity within the river channel and/or floodway downstream of the Burlington Northern-Santa Fe railroad bridge This is an ongoing task that requires coordination with the railroad and adequate funding ✓ √ As needed raise existing streets/roads and sanitary pump stations above 100-year flood elevation Ongoing project requiring funding and support from city council ✓ ✓